Andreas Horvath: Career

 Horvath's second feature-length documentary Arab Attraction (2010) was co-directed by Monika Muskala.
 It tells the story of Barbara Wally, an Austrian feminist and former director of the Salzburg Summer Academy who – shortly before her retirement – converts to Islam and becomes the second wife of a Yemeni driver.
 Film journalist David D'Arcy drew a comparison to the 1968 comedy film The Odd Couple ("except it's real") and wrote "watch this film, and your jaw may drop – if you can stop laughing".

 Horvath's third feature-length documentary Earth's Golden Playground (2013) portrays individual gold miners in Dawson City, Yukon.
 At its premiere at the Locarno Film Festival it was dubbed "the Moby Dick of the Klondike goldfields".
 In 2014 it won the Max Ophüls Award for Best Documentary in Saarbrücken, Germany.

 In 2015 Horvath released a documentary about the Austrian actor Helmut Berger.
 The film premiered at the Venice Film Festival.
-In the December issue of the New York-based magazine Artforum American film director John Waters chose Helmut Berger, Actor (2015) as the Best Motion Picture of the year 2015, heading a list which includes Todd Haynes' Carol (film), Kenneth Branagh's Cinderella (2015 American film) and George Miller's Mad Max: Fury Road among others.
+In the December issue of the New York-based magazine Artforum American film director John Waters chose Helmut Berger, Actor (2015) as the Best Motion Picture of the year 2015, heading a list which includes Todd Haynes' Carol, Kenneth Branagh's Cinderella and George Miller's Mad Max: Fury Road among others.
 According to Waters "the rules of documentary access are permanently fractured here when our featured attraction takes off all his clothes on camera, masturbates, and actually ejaculates".

 Horvath’s first fiction film Lillian premiered in the Directors’ Fortnight section at the 2019 Cannes Film Festival, where it was nominated for the Camera d'Or.
 The film is produced by Ulrich Seidl and is inspired by the true story of the Russian immigrant Lillian Alling who decided to walk from New York back to Russia via the Bering Strait in the 1920s.
 The virtually silent title role is played by the Polish newcomer Patrycja Planik.